dimakohanskyi/joob_assistant/README.md

 - 📝 Notes
 - 🔗 Related links (emails, chats, etc.)

-### 📄 Resume Templates
-Create and save multiple CV versions — e.g. for:
-- Frontend
-- Backend
-- Fullstack
-The bot will automatically choose the best template for each vacancy.

 ### 📊 Job Hunt Organizer
 Smart tracking of your search activity: